Iran: Wonders of Persia

 Generally, you may not bring any merchandise from Iran into the United States due to the current trade embargo.
 However, an exception is made for information and informational materials—books, magazines, films, posters, photographs, microfilms, tapes, CDs, records, works of art, etc. Allowed merchandise from Iran includes food intended for human consumption, carpets, and other textile floor coverings, and gifts of up to 100 USD in value.

-You will receive your Pre-Departure Packet—including a Personal Information Form that will need to be returned to Zegrahm, a visa kit, complete packing list, reading list, and gift certificates—approximately five months prior to departure.
+You will receive your Pre-Departure Packet—including a Personal Information Form that will need to be returned to Zegrahm, a complete packing list, reading list, and gift certificates—approximately five months prior to departure.
 Final documents—including a final itinerary, contact list, and staff biographies—will be sent approximately one month prior to your departure.

 The electric current in Iran is 230V/50Hz.
 Electrical outlets are the European style round 2-prong plugs, though this varies throughout the country.
 It is advisable to bring a converter and a variety of adapters.